stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p2_whats_a_driver/index.md

 A bus driver is effectively a function driver for a common data bus such as PCI, ISCSI, and USB.
 In addition to the normal responsibilities of a function driver, it also is responsible for power management of the devices attached to the bus.

 ## The Device Tree and Device Objects
-Every PnP compatible device in Windows is kept track of as a **device object** and stored as a node in the **device tree**.
+Every PnP compatible device in Windows is kept track of as a **device node** and stored as a node in the **device tree**.
 The tree shows which objects are connected to which - effectively "how to get to" a certain device from the operating system's perspective.

 ![Windows PnP Device Tree](./images/5_device_tree.png)

-Each device object (or node in the tree) has its own **driver stack**, which is the linked list of function and filter drivers associated with it.
+Each device node has its own **driver stack**, which is the linked list of function and filter drivers associated with it.

 ![Windows Driver stack](./images/6_driver_stack.png)